up/air/README.md

 	});
 	</script>

-**Note**: For this example you need for each image 5 different versions
+**Note**: In this example, you need 5 different versions of each image

 	1. MYIMAGE-base.jpg   (for screens with between 1 and 319 pixel)
 	2. MYIMAGE-small.jpg  (for screens with between 320 and 479 pixel)